Pchum Ben 2024: Mystical Cambodian Ritual to Honor the Dead

 Journeying Amidst Pchum Ben

 If you are planning to visit during this auspicious festival, do note that there will be a Cambodia public holiday 2024 from 1-3rd October (Tuesday to Thursday).
-As the people will visit hometowns and reunite with families.
+As people will visit hometowns and reunite with families.

-Majority of the tourist hub, and sightseeings will be empty because of the public holiday.
+Majority of the tourist hub, and sightseeing will be empty because of the public holiday.
 Shops including malls will be closed.
 Bus tickets fill up fast as most of the people travel back home, hence it is recommended to book your tickets online in advance.
 Hotel rooms too are hard to find.

 Pchum Ben History Timeline